The Best Fall-Planted Bulbs For Dry Areas

 - In the Western U.S., where there isn't as much rainfall (20-25" or less anually), most bulbs will need some supplemental irrigation.
 Where snow coverage is unpredictable and spring rains erratic, it is essential that beds where bulbs are planted be watered every week to two weeks to keep the soil moist to a depth of 6-12".

 - In higher elevation areas where winter/early spring snows leave the soil moist, bulbs will only need extra water if conditions are unusually dry.

 Mulching is an essential technique for growing bulbs in drier climates.
 A nice 1-2" deep blanket of coarse compost, composted bark, or other non-gravel material applied in late fall will conserve soil moisture, and enrich the soil as it decomposes.

 When fall-planted bulbs receive sufficient moisture and cold temperatures over the winter and during early spring months, there is little else we need to do to keep them happy.
 They only need nutrients and space to grow.
 Here are a few long-term maintenance tips for growing spring flowering bulbs:

 - Feed the soil where bulbs are growing with organic and natural fertilizers in mid-spring.

 - Divide bulb clumps that are blooming sparsely.
 Dig them up in the fall and pull apart tightly clustered bulbs; then re-plant after enriching their soil.

-For landscapes that have limited water available for irrigation, the spring flowering bulbs listed below, along with any of the Starflowers (Ipheon), are the most tolerant of dry soil.
+For landscapes that have limited water available for irrigation: The spring flowering bulbs listed below are the most tolerant of dry soil.
 In areas that get 15-20" or less of annual precipitation, even these more xeric bulbs will need supplemental spring watering of 2" or more per month once the soil thaws.